 Conversions under the Demonstration will reduce a PHA’s Faircloth Limit.
 For example, a PHA with a pre-RAD Faircloth Limit of 1,000 public housing units would have its Faircloth Limit reduced to 900 units if it converted a 100-unit project.
 Units not converted under the de minimis provision and which are removed from PIC would not affect the count under the PHA’s Faircloth cap.
 In the example above, if 5 of the 100 units are de minimis and not converted, the PHA Faircloth Limit would be reduced to 905.

 Conversion is a Significant Amendment to Annual/Five Year Plan.
-Conversion of assistance under the Demonstration is considered a significant amendment to the PHA’s Five-Year Plan for qualified and non-qualified PHAs, a significant amendment to the Annual Plan for non-qualified PHAs, and an amendment to MTW Plan for MTW PHAs.
-As such, qualified and non-qualified PHAs, as well as MTW PHAs, are subject to the Consolidated Plan requirements and the public notice and Resident Advisory Board consultation requirements outlined in 24 CFR Part 903.
-MTW PHAs are also subject to the Consolidated Plan requirements; however, they must follow the MTW Plan Amendment and public process requirements outlined in the Standard MTW Agreement in lieu of the requirements in 24 CFR Part 903.
-If the conversion will require changes to the PHA’s Admissions and Continued Occupancy Policy (ACOP) and/or Section 8 Administrative Plan, these changes must also be submitted with the significant amendment to the PHA Plan or amendment to the MTW Plan.
-In addition to the information already required by 24 CFR Part 903 for PHA Plan amendments, all PHAs must provide the information listed in Attachment 1D in their Significant Amendment, or provide the information in any successor forms produced by HUD.
-A PHA may also fulfill this requirement by including the RAD-related provisions, or any successor forms, in their Five-Year Plan, Annual Plan, or MTW Plan (as applicable).
+Conversion of assistance under the Demonstration is considered a significant action by the PHA.
+If not fully discussed in a PHA’s Five-Year Plan, Annual Plan or MTW Plan, the conversion of assistance must be presented in an amendment to the PHA’s Five-Year Plan for qualified and non-qualified PHAs, a significant amendment to the Annual Plan for non-qualified PHAs, and an amendment to the MTW Plan for MTW PHAs.
+As such, qualified and non-qualified PHAs, as well as MTW PHAs, are subject to the Consolidated Plan requirements and the public notice and Resident Advisory Board consultation requirements outlined in 24 CFR part 903.
+MTW PHAs are also subject to the Consolidated Plan requirements; however, they must follow the MTW Plan Amendment and public process requirements outlined in the Standard MTW Agreement in lieu of the requirements in 24 CFR part 903.
+If the conversion will require changes to the PHA’s Admissions and Continued Occupancy Policy (ACOP) and/or Section 8 Administrative Plan, these changes must also be addressed in the PHA Five-Year Plan, Annual Plan, or MTW Plan, or submitted with the significant amendment to the PHA Plan or amendment to the MTW Plan.
+In addition to the information already required by 24 CFR part 903 for PHA Plan amendments, all PHAs must provide the information listed in Attachment 1D.
+A PHA may fulfill this requirement by including the RAD-related provisions in their Five-Year Plan, Annual Plan, MTW Plan, or Significant Amendment (as applicable), or provide the information in any successor forms produced by HUD.

-The Financing Plan must include a letter from HUD approving the Significant Amendment, Five-Year Plan, Annual Plan, or MTW Plan.
+The Financing Plan must include a letter from HUD approving the Five-Year Plan, Annual Plan, MTW Plan or Significant Amendment.

 In addition, any substantial change to the conversion plan is required to undergo the significant amendment process or other HUD review if the substantial changes involve a transfer of assistance, a change in the number of assisted units, or a change in eligibility or preferences for new applicants.

-Moving-To-Work (MTW) Agencies.
+Moving To Work (MTW) Agencies.
 If an MTW agency chooses to convert assistance to PBRA under this Demonstration, the Covered Project(s) will no longer be included as part of the PHA’s MTW program.

 If an MTW agency chooses to convert assistance to PBV, the Covered Project(s) will continue to be included in the PHA’s MTW program.
 (See Section 1.6 for a discussion on provisions a MTW agency may not alter).